-Cullompton Town Council has a small budget each year to provide financial support to local groups and projects.
+Cullompton Town Council has a small budget each year to provide financial support to local groups, projects and events.
 The Council will look at each application on its merits, but will expect you to show how the money will benefit the community.
 You should also show that you are making reasonable efforts to raise your own funds.

 The Council will need to be satisfied that your organisation will use the money effectively and that it is well managed.
 If the application is successful, the Council will expect its contribution to be acknowledged in any publicity about the project.
 Town Councillors may wish to visit the project/scheme and the Council will require written feedback on how the grant was spent and how it benefited the community within six months.
 Failure to comply may result in future applications being rejected.
 Grants are not usually awarded for money making or sales ventures but this may be relaxed in exceptional circumstances.

 The Council may decline grant applications from groups or organisations that have made a successful grant application in the previous year, or on a regular basis.